Social Democratic Party of India: Hijab dispute

 Hijabs were brought to the attention of Karnataka media by Ansar Ahmed, district president of Karnataka Rakshana Vedike.
 The Campus Front of India (CFI), the student wing of the PFI, threatened a protest; this prompted the junior college to request a police presence.
 The SDPI also reportedly threatened to protest.
 College authorities met with the parents, and remained firm in their resolution not to allow religious attire.

 Regional presence

-The SDPI Is represented in 16 Indian states: Kerala, Tamil Nadu, Karnataka, Andhra Pradesh, Goa, Maharashtra, Puducherry, Madhya Pradesh, Uttar Pradesh, Jharkhand, West Bengal, Bihar, Delhi, Rajasthan, Haryana and Manipur.
+The SDPI Is represented in 17 Indian states: Kerala, Tamil Nadu, Karnataka, Andhra Pradesh, Goa, Maharashtra, Puducherry, Madhya Pradesh, Uttar Pradesh, Jharkhand, West Bengal, Bihar, Gujarat, Delhi, Rajasthan, Haryana, Manipur.
 The party has state- and district-level committees in most of the states, and has been a presence in recent elections.
 The party won 14 seats in four municipalities in a 2010 local election in Kerala.
 It received over 24,000 votes in the Jangipur parliamentary election in Bengal, and won a seat in Goa.

 The SDPI did not win a seat in Karnataka, but the state party president noted its alliances with the Bahujan Samaj Party, Janata Dal (United) and the Lok Janshakti Party.